First Lady Casey DeSantis Announces 2020 Black History Month Theme and Student Contests

 Student essay contest winners will receive a 4-Year Florida College Plan scholarship provided by the Florida Prepaid College Foundation

-First Lady DeSantis invited students to participate in academic and creative contests based on this year’s theme.
-Students in grades K-3 are invited to participate in an art contest while students in grades 4-12 are invited to participate in an essay contest.
+First Lady DeSantis is inviting students to participate in academic and creative contests based on theme “Celebrating Untold Stories and Contributions of African Americans in Florida.”
+Students in grades K-3 can participate in an art contest while students in grades 4-12 can participate in an essay contest.
 Additionally, students, parents, teachers and principals are invited to nominate full-time educators of all student grades for the Black History Month Excellence in Education Award.

 About the Student Art Contest